bdp612/single-page-app/README.md

 # single-page-app

-this is my first attempt at creating a single page app. the instructions for this app came from a Microsoft tutorial the app will quiz you on technical knowledge
+my first attempt at creating a single page app. developed with a Microsoft tutorial, this "geek quiz" app will test you on technical knowledge